 For this project, gambling disorder refers to pathological gambling.
-The Diagnostic and Statistical Manual of Mental Disorders, 5th Edition (DSM-5) defines gambling disorder as a "persistent and recurrent problematic gambling behavior" leading to clinically significant impairment or distress as indicated by at least four of the nine symptoms, such as tolerance, withdrawal, escaping, chasing losses, lying, risking relationship and problematic financial situation.
+The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5)10 defines gambling disorder as a "persistent and recurrent problematic gambling behavior" leading to clinically significant impairment or distress as indicated by at least four of the nine symptoms, such as tolerance, withdrawal, escaping, chasing losses, lying, risking relationship and problematic financial situation.
 The DSM-5 reclassifies gambling disorder as an addiction disorder rather than a disorder of impulse control as it was in the past.
 Research supports that the effects on the brain and neurological reward system identified in those with substance use disorder are similar to the changes found in the brains of individuals with gambling disorder.

-&lt;sup>6 Emerson MO, Laundergan JC (1996).
+9 Emerson MO, Laundergan JC (1996).
 Gambling and problem gambling among adult Minnesotans: Changes 1990 to 1994.
 Journal of Gambling Studies 12(3), 291-304.

-&lt;sup>7 American Psychiatric Association.
+10 American Psychiatric Association.
 (2013).
 Diagnostic and Statistical Manual of Mental Disorders (5th ed.).
 Washington, DC.

-While a vast majority of adult population (85%) reported to have gambled at least once in the past year, gambling disorder is a relatively low base-rate phenomenon.
+While a vast majority of the adult population (85%) reported to have gambled at least once in the past year 11, gambling disorder is a relatively low base-rate phenomenon.
 This provides challenges for a population-based survey project on gambling.
-The first national U.S. survey on gambling was conducted in 1975 by a commission on the review of the national policy toward gambling and estimated 0.77% of "probable" compulsive gamblers with additional 2.3% as "potential" compulsive gamblers.
-The 2001 National Epidemiological Survey on Alcohol and Related Conditions (NESARC) found that the respondents meeting criteria for past-year pathological gambling were too few to analyze.
-More recently, based on a meta-analysis, it was estimated that there were about 5.8 million (roughly 2.2% of adult population) disordered gamblers in the U.S. in need of treatment.
+The first national U.S. survey on gambling was conducted in 1975 by a commission on the review of the national policy toward gambling and estimated 0.77% of "probable" compulsive gamblers with an additional 2.3% as "potential" compulsive gamblers.
+12 The 2001 National Epidemiological Survey on Alcohol and Related Conditions (NESARC) found that the respondents meeting criteria for past-year pathological gambling were too few to analyze.
+13 More recently, based on a meta-analysis, it was estimated that there were about 5.8 million disordered gamblers (roughly 2.2% of the adult population) in the U.S. in need of treatment.
+14

 While the prevalence of gambling disorder may be low, the harms related to problem gambling may affect people who don't meet the strict criteria for gambling disorder.
-Gambling problems exist on a continuum and a substantial proportion of these problems may occur in people who engage in gambling in ways that may pose a risk of harm to the gambler or others but has not produced effects that would result in a clinical diagnosis.
-This underscores the importance to expand our focus beyond diagnostic criteria.
+Gambling problems exist on a continuum and a substantial proportion of these problems may occur in people who engage in gambling in ways that may pose a risk of harm to the gambler or others, but has not produced effects that would result in a clinical diagnosis.
+This underscores the importance of expanding our focus beyond diagnostic criteria.

 To establish an empirical base for a statewide plan for various problem gambling services in Minnesota, it is important to gather information on people in need of early intervention and prevention as well as treatment.
 By definition, individuals with gambling disorder would be categorized to be in need of treatment.
-Two additional groups will be examined in this project: problem gamblers as the target group for early intervention and those at-risk to problem gambling as the possible target for prevention.
-Following some of the previous studies' definition 12,13 and modifying it to the new criteria for DSM-5, problem gambling is going to be categorized by two or three positive symptoms out of 9 DSM-5 criteria.
+Two additional groups will be examined in this project: problem gamblers as the target group for early intervention, and those at-risk of problem gambling as the possible target for prevention.
+Following some of the previous studies' definitions 1516 and modifying them to the new criteria in the DSM-5, problem gambling is categorized by two or three positive symptoms out of nine DSM-5 criteria.

-To identify the so called at-risk subgroup it may be necessary to examine factors other than the DSM criteria, such as the onset age of gambling, risky gambling behaviors (binge gambling and/or gambling alone) and other
+To identify the so called at-risk subgroup it may be necessary to examine factors other than the DSM criteria, such as the onset age of gambling, risky gambling behaviors (binge gambling and/or gambling alone) and other contextual factors (gambling problem by a close friend or family member, stressful life event and/or other health issues).
+The final definition and operationalization for this subgroup will be developed by the vendor in consultation with the State.